Tag Archives: parenting

 On top of all that, there’s a deeper, more existential fear.
 Are we ready?
 Is this a world we should bring a child into?
 These questions are heavy, and they are valid.

 It’s easy to look at the sleepless nights and the massive responsibilities and just say, “No, thank you.
 My life is good as it is.”
-It’s okay to feel that your life is full without children.
+It’s okay to feel that your life is full without having kids.
 It’s okay to be scared of the change children bring.
 Both are valid.

 So lets look at two of the biggest issues.
 Cost and Change.